ziyyy101/FizzBuzz/README.md

 Fizz Buzz is a game where people sit in a circle.
 Counting from 1 and going around the circle, people say one of four things for a number `i`: `Fizz`, `Buzz`, `Fizz Buzz`, or `i`.

-- [ ] Try a short game of Fizz Buzz with a small group of people around you!

 Formally as a coding task, let `i` be a positive integer and output the following:

 * If `i` is divisible by 3, print the string `Fizz`
 * If `i` is divisible by 5, print the string `Buzz`
 * If `i` is divisible by 3 and 5, print the string `Fizz Buzz` (note the space)
 * Otherwise, print the value of `i`

+- [ ] Try a short game of Fizz Buzz with your team now.

+---

 So, starting with `i = 1` and counting until `i = 6` we would get: